Reverendissimo/asocial/TERMS_OF_USE.md

 - **USE AT YOUR OWN RISK**: Any use of this software is entirely at your own risk
 - **NO GUARANTEES**: There are no guarantees about the security, functionality, or reliability of this software

+## 2.1.
+AS IS CLAUSE

+The code is provided on an "as is" and "as available" basis, without warranties, express or implied, regarding any function.
+The code is in an experimental phase, and its performance may be unpredictable or inconsistent.

 ## 3. Security Limitations

 - **EXPERIMENTAL CRYPTOGRAPHY**: The cryptographic implementation is for educational purposes only